Location: Kumu Auditorium

 Estonia-Russia 2020, 83 min

-In Estonian and Russian with English subtitles
+In Estonian and Russian with Estonian and Russian subtitles

 After ten years in a Soviet labour camp in Karaganda, the Estonian artist Ülo Sooster (1924‒1970) didn’t return to his homeland but settled in Moscow and became the most influential trend-setter for a whole generation of Soviet non-conformist artists.